PTC-Academic-Advanced-Technologies/RaspberryPi-SpatialToolbox/README.md

 - If you do not have one of those 3 peripherals, follow these steps:
   - Open the SD card in Finder or File Explorer so we can access the files.
   - Create a new file called &quot;ssh&quot; with no extention.
 This will enable ssh into the Raspberry Pi by default.
   - Create a file named &quot;wpa\_supplicant.conf&quot;.
-In this file paste the following code:
+In this file, paste the following code:

   ```
   country=US